 Pepper Spray vs Bear Spray: Spraying Distance/Pressure

 Pepper spray is pressurized, but not high-powered.
 Most pepper sprays have a volume just less than an ounce and can spray up to 10 feet effectively.
 Bear spray, on the other hand, has more than six times as much spray and is much more pressurized.
 Its effective distance is about 30 feet, sometimes more.
 If we were to compare it to firearms, pepper spray is an effective but small handgun; bear spray is more like a shotgun.

-Neither bear spray nor pepper spray are fatal in most cases.
+Neither bear spray nor pepper spray are fatal.
 If you use bear spray on a human, it’s not going to be pretty, but in most cases they will be fine.
+Someone with a pre-existing condition might be heavily affected by bear spray, but it isn’t lethal by itself.
 Bear spray is a far worse experience overall, because of the increased volume, concentration, and pressure that comes with it.
 Getting hit with consumer-level pepper spray is bad, but bear spray is like getting hit with pepper spray ten times all at once.

-You should never use bear spray on a human being; it’s too intense and can put people in the hospital.
+You should never use bear spray on a human being; it’s far too intense and can even put people in the hospital.
 It’s best to use each type of self-defense spray in the scenarios in which they’re intended.
-Bear spray and pepper spray are not the same, and they shouldn’t be used interchangeably!
-Pepper spray isn’t strong enough for bears; bear spray is too strong for humans.
+Bear spray for bears, mountain lions, and other wild animals; pepper spray for humans.